 Visualization mode

 NOTE: Visualization mode allows positioning of the 3D patient models at any position with respect to the AR marker.
-With this option, the user are able to use the AR app to visualize biomodels using the 3D-printed AR marker as a reference.
+With this option, the user is able to use the AR app to visualize biomodels using the 3D-printed AR marker as a reference.
 This mode may be used when precision is not required, and visualization of the virtual model can be displayed anywhere within the field-of-view of the smartphone camera and marker.

 Go to the ARHealth: Model Position module, and (in the initialization section) select Visualization mode.
 Click on Load Marker Model to load the marker for this option.